mahulchak/mplotter/README.md

 # mplotter
-Creates publication quality dot plot from using ggplot
+Creates publication quality dot plot using ggplot

 While mummerplot is a nice dotplot viewing application, its plots are not of publication quality.
 To work around this, mummerplot output can be plotted with ggplot or R graphics.
 There are several ways to do it.
 Here I describe one such way.
 I use a program that takes mummerplot output and convert into R compatible table.
 Then I provide an example R script to create a pretty, publication quality dotplot.
 For questions and comments, write to me: mchakrab@uci.edu